syncfusion-content/xamarin-docs/Xamarin/SfNavigationDrawer/Overview.md

 # Overview

-The SfNavigationDrawer is a sliding panel menu that comes out from the edge of the window and allows to have the contents in a hidden panel.
-It can be shown by swiping from any edges of the screen or by demand.
+Essential NavigationDrawer for Xamarin.Forms is a simpler component to create navigation pane in application.
+It has a content area and a sliding pane that slides out from the edge of the page.
+The pane can be opened by swiping the edges of the screen or programmatically.

 ![](images/Overview.png)

 ## Key Features

-* `Position` - Specifies various sliding positions of the drawer content in SfNavigationDrawer.

-* `Transition` - Specifies the transition type of the SfNavigationDrawer.
+* Pane positions – Supports pane position in all four directions such as Left, Right, Top and Bottom.

+* Animated transitions – Open/Close of supplemental pane is adorable due to these transitions SlideOnTop, Push and Reveal.

+* Changeable swipe sensitivity – Flexibile for the users to update touch threshold based on their device screen size.